nicholasvb89/geo_map/README.md

 # geo_map

-A Python script that uses pandas and folium to create a web page that contains an interactive world map, that labels the vocanoes in the Pacific North West and Visualizes their elevation
+A Python script that uses pandas and folium to create a JavaScript world map.
+Labels the vocanoes in the Pacific North West and Visualizes their elevation